DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 ### Monitor components that detect dependencies

 The microservice engine relies on the capabilities of the [ DCE 5.0 Observability](../../insight/intro/what.md) module.
-If you want to monitor indicators of the micro-service and trace links, install corresponding `insight-agent` in the cluster.
+If you want to monitor metrics of the micro-service and trace traces, install corresponding `insight-agent` in the cluster.
 For details, see [](../../insight/user-guide/quickstart/install-agent.md).

 <!--!\[.*?\]\((?:https?:\/\/)?\S+\.(?:png|jpg|jpeg|gif|bmp)\)-->